 Life and Teachings of Sri Adi Shankaracharya

-In his short lifespan of thirty-two years, he became one of the greatest teachers of the Vedas.
+In his short lifespan of 32 years, he became one of the greatest teachers of the Vedas.
 The only weapon he used for this achievement was pure knowledge and spirituality.
-Sankara is considered to be the incarnation of Lord Shiva.
+Shankara is considered to be the incarnation of Lord Shiva.

-Sri Sankaracharya's Childhood
+Sri Shankaracharya's Childhood

-He was born to devout Brahmin couple Sri Sivaguru and Aryamba, as a result of their ardent prayers for a child to Lord Shiva, at the famous Vadakkumnatha Temple, Trichur.
-Pleased with their prayers, God appeared in their dream and enquired what type of a child they wanted - whether they want a short-lived good son or a simpleton with a long life, and they chose the first option.
+He was born to a devout Brahmin couple, Sri Sivaguru and Aryamba, as a result of their ardent prayers for a child to Lord Shiva at the famous Vadakkumnatha Temple, Trichur.
+Pleased with their prayers, God appeared in their dream and enquired what type of a child they wanted: whether they wanted a short-lived, good son, or a simpleton with a long life.
+They chose the first option.

-Philosophy of Sri Sankaracharaya
+The Philosophy of Sri Shankaracharaya

 His teachings are based on the unity of the soul and Brahman, in which Brahman is viewed as without attributes.
-Shankara travelled across India and other parts of South Asia to propagate his philosophy through discourses and debates with other thinkers.
+Shankara travelled across India and other parts of South Asia to propagate his philosophy through discourse and debates with other thinkers.

-He was a major proponent of the Vedanta tenet that 'Lord Brahma and men are of one essence and every individual should try to develop this vision of oneness.'
+He was a major proponent of the Vedanta tenet that "Lord Brahma and men are of one essence and every individual should try to develop this vision of oneness."

-1. Sarada Peetham at Sringeri (Karnataka)
+- Sarada Peetham at Sringeri (Karnataka)

-2. Kalika Peetham at Dwaraka (Gujarat)
+- Kalika Peetham at Dwaraka (Gujarat)

-3. Jyotih Peetham, Badarikashrama (Uttarakhand/Uttaranchal)
+- Jyotih Peetham, Badarikashrama (Uttarakhand/Uttaranchal)

-4. Govardhana Peetham in Jagannath, Puri (Orissa).
+- Govardhana Peetham in Jagannath, Puri (Orissa)